HenriqueOCabral/under-tor-tunnels/README.md

 * Protect your data from ads, trackers, etc.
 * Be prepared to face an army of captchas 😆
 * Not harm to anyone or anything using this tool
-* Even Tor can be pawned: https://youtu.be/WZtsRSBNhuA?t=260
+* Even Tor can be pwned: https://youtu.be/WZtsRSBNhuA?t=260